More models added, now including LOW-POLY models:

-All models in this catalog were created by Mike James, using Luxology's "MODO".
-(Also available in most 3D formats)
+All models in this catalog were created by Mike James, using The Foundry's "MODO" software.

 Thanks for your continued support!